Denture Stabilization in Melbourne

 - Gum disease charting

 - Get a second opinion

 For only $79.
 Normally $424.

 Dr. Furtado makes a small incision into the gum area and removes any rough areas of bone that could cause irritation.
 A small hole is made into the bone.
 The implant is screwed into place.
 The remaining implants are then placed in a similar fashion.
 Small stitches that will melt away in a few days are then placed.

 Relining your snap-on denture

 Next, the inside of your denture is hollowed out to create room for silicone reline material.
 Drs.
-Sheldon, Sheldon, and Furtado then place the reline material into the denture and then place the denture in your mouth, allowing it to set over the snap portions of the implants.
-The denture is then removed, excess silicone is trimmed away and the denture is seated back in the your mouth.
+Sheldon, Sheldon, and Furtado place the reline material into the denture and then place the denture in your mouth, allowing it to set over the snap portions of the implants.
+The denture is then removed, excess silicone is trimmed away and the denture is seated in the your mouth.
 The entire denture stabilization process takes less than two hours.